Decoherence-free algebras in quantum dynamics: Is complete positivity needed?

 \subsection{Choi-Effros product for Schwarz maps}

-According to~\cite[Theorem 3.1]{choi1977injectivity}, the attractor subspace $\Attr(\Phi)$ of any unital 2-positive map is a ${C}^\ast$-algebra with respect to the Choi-Effros product~\eqref{star_prod_H} and the operator norm $\| \cdot \|$, where the projection $\mathcal{P}_{P}$ is again defined by~\eqref{P_p_def}.
-Indeed, the result holds for any Schwarz map $\Phi$ (see~\cite[Theorem 2.3]{hamana1979injective} or~\cite[Corollary 2.3.69]{garcia2014non}). \begin{Proposition} Let $\Phi$ be a Schwarz map.
+According to~\cite[Theorem 3.1]{choi1977injectivity}, the attractor subspace $\Attr(\Phi)$ of any unital 2-positive map is a ${C}^\ast$-algebra with respect to the Choi-Effros product~\eqref{star_prod_H} and the operator norm $\| \cdot \|$, where the projection $\mathcal{P}_{\mathrm{P}}$ is again defined by~\eqref{P_p_def} and admits the limit representation~\eqref{P_p_for}, see~\cite[Proposition 6.3]{wolf2012quantum}.
+Indeed, the result holds for any Schwarz map $\Phi$ (see~\cite[Theorem 2.3]{hamana1979injective} or~\cite[Corollary 2.3.69]{garcia2014non}).
+See also~\cite[Theorem 7]{AFK_asympt_4} for the explicit structure of the attractor subspace of Schwarz maps. \begin{Proposition} Let $\Phi$ be a Schwarz map.
 Then its attractor subspace $\Attr(\Phi)$ defined by~\eqref{attr_def} is a ${C}^\ast$-algebra with respect to the Choi-Effros product $\star$~\eqref{star_prod_H} and the operator norm $\| \cdot \|$, or in short $(\Attr(\Phi) , \star , \| \cdot \|)$ is a $C^\ast$-algebra. \end{Proposition} \begin{Remark} Note that the operator Schwarz inequality is only needed to prove the associativity of the Choi-Effros product and the ${C}^\ast$-identity on $\Attr(\Phi)$.
 Indeed, even the weaker $\star$-operator Schwarz inequality~\eqref{star_op_Schw_ineq} is sufficient in order to prove associativity. \end{Remark} \begin{Remark} As already observed, a Schwarz map is not generally 2-positive.
 Indeed, even if we focus our attention on unital positive projections, 2-positivity is equivalent to the Schwarz property only when $d=2,3$~\cite[Example pg 77, Theorem 3.1]{osaka1991positive}.

 \end{Remark}